onlyquake/xonotic-wiki/Trouble-in-Terrorist-Town.md

 <img src="uploads/098c35c194b1a2e12857eade57a0ad03/karmaScore.jpg" alt="TTTkarmaScore" width="400"/>

-**Demo here, thanks to Kotangens, he has given his best effort to record this**:
+**Demos here, thanks to Kotangens, he has given his best effort to record this**:

 To play the demo, you need the following resources: